Palm Sunday

 “For unto us a Child is born, unto us a Son is given; And the government will be upon His shoulder.
 And His name will be called Wonderful, Counselor, Mighty God, Everlasting Father, Prince of Peace” (Isaiah 9:6).

 Though that is a well-known prophecy, there are many more that exemplify Jesus’ life and death.
 Isaiah uses the word servant several times to describe the nature of Jesus’ earthly ministry.
-He wrote, “Behold!
-My Servant whom I uphold, My Elect One in whom My soul delights!” and “Behold, My Servant… shall be exalted and extolled and be very high” (42:1; 52:13).
+He wrote:

 THE ULTIMATE SERVANT